brianmueller/cssi-curriculum/_lessons/git/05-git-cheatsheet.md

 ## Update and Publish
 + `git push origin master` : Push the `master` branch to your `origin` remote repository
 + `git push <remote> <branch>` : Push the specified branch to the specified remote

+## Global Configs
++ `git config --global user.name "John Doe"` : Configure the name associated with commits from your computer
++ `git config --global user.email johndoe@example.com` :Configure the email associated with commits from your computer